Llanwrthwl No. 1

 INFORMATION

-Church/Chapel: Parish Church of St. Gwrthwl
+Church / Chapel Name: Parish Church of St. Gwrthwl, Llanwrthwl

-Church Patron Saints: St. Gwrthwl
+Church Patron Saint(s): St. Gwrthwl

 Historical Region: formerly Breconshire/Radnorshire